 That’s all.
 And she just kept repeating that.
 That was it.
 No great revelation.
 No big promises.
 No great future.
 Just a calm reassurance from a loving heavenly Father.
 Of a truth we should have known, but couldn’t seem to grab a hold of.
-He said he sobbed like a baby.
-And so did I when he brought the word home to me.
+He said that made him cry, and so did I when he brought the word home to me.

 And that night marked the beginning of a change in us.
 Because it brought us into a deeper rest in God.
 We started seeing just how greatly God’s vision differs from ours.
 And what the Lord showed us in the following days, are lessons that have stuck with us all through the years.

 We often measure success and failure by this world’s standards.